 I just want to say thank you for the tremendous effort you are doing to help us to get our users connected remotely to our labs.
 This feature has been enabled and our students and faculty are amazed using it.

-With or without the geographic map at the top, the list view of labs and classrooms (KeyServer Divisions, Active Directory OUs) shows users the number of computers available in each location.
-The search bar at the top allows them to search for specific software titles, updating the availability count in each location to present the number of open machines that have the requested software.
+The list view of labs and classrooms (which can be linked to Active Directory) shows users the number of computers available in each location.
+The search bar at the top allows them to locate specific software titles, updating the count to present the number of available machines that have the requested software.

-In addition to typing the name of a software product in the search bar at the top of the map, an automatically generated Software page, organized by category or by publisher, allows users to browse to find the programs they need.
-Clicking on a product name will take you back to the Maps page, highlighting the places the software is installed.
+In addition to typing the name of a software product in the search bar at the top of the map, an automatically generated Software page, organized by category or by publisher, allows users to quickly browse to find the programs they need.
+Clicking on a product name takes you to the maps, highlighting the places the software can be found.

-Once the page has been set up and you are ready share the data with end users, you can embed any page or object in KeyReporter onto any other website using the instructions outlined here.
+Once the Maps page has been set up, and you are ready share the data with end users, you can also embed any page or object in KeyReporter onto any other website, using the instructions outlined here.